dylanbeaudette/process-kssl-snapshot/README.md

 2. add HTML table below KSSL lab summary figures in SDE
 3. locate water retention, Db, AWC, etc. from SoilVeg data in Access DB
 4. solve problem with multiple prep codes ("S" and "G") in the water retention and Db tables
+5. convert frags from pct by weight to pct by volume, or get fragment data from NASIS